b4surani/Cloud-Compluting-Mini-Project/README.md

 # Cloud Compluting Project

-This mini project provides Sunset and Sunrise Times using pubic API from sunrise-sunset.org and corona virus statistics from Postman Covid19 API.
+This mini project provides Sunset and Sunrise Times using pubic API from sunrise-sunset.org and corona virus statistics from thevirsutracker.com Coronavirus Data API.

 ## Getting Started